ArthurPleines/command-and-control/README.md

-# You must disable windows defender or zour antivirus software if you want to use this tool
+# You must disable windows defender or your antivirus software if you want to use this tool

 MerlinRAT: A Comprehensive Command and Control Framework